rickbrainerd12/noteherder/README.md

+#Noteherder

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Day 6 Homework
+* Load data in the form when a note is clicked in the list

+### Bonus Credit
+* Add a note to the list when the form is submitted.

+### Super Mega Bonus Credit
+* Make the _delete_ button work.

+### SUper Mega Bonus Credit Hyper Fighting
+* Make the "+" button in the sidebar clear out the form so a new note can be added

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).